sharankarthikyan/reg-form/README.md

 # regForm

-Registration form using Servlet, HTML, Derby Database.
+Registration form using Servlet, HTML and Derby Database.